ydipeepo/gdut-motion/README.md

 ![Place a `MotionPresetBank`](./assets/texture/01.png)

 Open the Inspector, add a `MotionPreset`, and configure it.
-(The `name` property is required!)
+(The `preset_name` property is required!)
-You can have multiple presets with the same `name` for each preset type.
+You can have multiple presets with the same `preset_name` for each preset type.
 In that case, you can adjust the selection probability using `probability`.

 ![Add and configure `MotionPreset`](./assets/texture/02.png)